 Short term emergency and crisis grants

 Many families are facing an eviction, or losing their home to foreclosure.
 Community Action Southwest ((724) 225-9550) has several housing programs to provide rent and foreclosure/mortgage help.
 Counselors will work with you to provide Budget/Credit Counseling, Mortgage Default Assistance, and information on the Pennsylvania HEMAP (Homeowners Emergency Mortgage Assistance Program).

 Housing Authority, Washington County – The federal government section 8 housing voucher program provides eligible low income persons with rental assistance in the form of subsidies.
 Also provides low rent/affordable private and public housing for income qualified senior citizens, families and the disabled.
 Call (724) 228-6060.

-A local charity organization, the Washington County Salvation Army, provides assistance in the form of emergency social services, emergency food pantry, disaster assistance, rent and housing programs, a friendly visitor program, spiritual counseling, funds for paying electric bills, youth music programs, prescription drug assistance, Traveler’s Aid, and winter coats and money for fuel.
-Call the agency at (724) 225-5740, or click here for additional details.
+A local charity organization, the Washington County Salvation Army, provides assistance in the form of emergency social services, a free food pantry, disaster assistance, rent and housing programs.
+There is also a friendly visitor program for transient workers, spiritual counseling, funds for paying electric bills, youth music programs.

 SPHS Connect, Inc. – This is one of the leading non-profit organizations to call for help.
 They can provide utility bill and rent assistance to prevent families and individuals from becoming homeless or having their utilities shut off.
 Work with a case manager to find permanent housing.
 Other essential services include transportation, assistance with obtaining government and public entitlements and benefits, community linkages and advocacy, and other social services.
 Short term transitional housing can be offered for people who are moving from a shelter, or who were just evicted and are faced with homelessness.
 Monessen, Pennsylvania 15062.
 Call (724) 684-9000